A Village in name, if not reality

 At full capacity, the Village will house up to 16,000 athletes and officials from 203 countries plus a workforce of up to 7,500.
 There will be as many as 3,500 visitors a day.

-The Village in Stratford, billed as the most compact in recent Games history, cost about 1.1 billion pounds of public funds to build and is divided into 'Countryside', 'Seaside' and 'Heritage' zones.
+The Village in Stratford, billed as the most compact in recent Games history, cost about 1.1 billion pounds ($1.71 billion) of public funds to build and is divided into 'Countryside', 'Seaside' and 'Heritage' zones.

 There is a 'Victory Park', a 'Celebration Avenue' and a 'Cheering Lane'.
 Sculptures, including an 'Olympic Spirit', are dotted around.